In This Edition:

 The last thing we do with Helix before you get to create code with it is called QA (for Quality Assurance), which is a fancy way of saying that we try to make sure it will at least do what we say it will do and that it won’t turn your Helix collection into useless garbage.
 Naturally, a big part of that process is the seemingly endless repetition of using Helix to create and modify the structure of applications; in effect, talking to Helix in its native language.

-Those of you who participated in the Helix Engine/Helix Client adventures that preceded this one may remember how confusing it was at first to design structure in Classic RADE and then see it in Helix Client or Engine for OS X. At some point, you learned how to design things in Classic RADE that would work nicely when seen in OS X, but it took a little learning.
+Those of you who participated in the Helix Engine/Helix Client adventures that preceded this one may remember how confusing it was at first to design structure in Classic RADE and then see it in Helix Client or Engine for macOS.
+At some point, you learned how to design things in Classic RADE that would work nicely when seen in macOS, but it took a little learning.
 In effect, though using familiar tools, you were learning a new way to talk to Helix.

 The first is copy-and-paste structure, which has actually been around for a long time, so you may already be familiar with it.